Good Samaritan Policy FAQs

 Q. What is the purpose of the Good Samaritan Policy if you are not supposed to drink under the age of 21?

-At Loyola University Chicago, student safety is paramount.
-In incidents of crisis or medical emergency, Loyola students are expected to care for themselves and for others in the Loyola community by getting help from appropriate officials even when violations of the Community Standards have occurred.
-Because the University understands that fear of disciplinary actions may deter requests for emergency assistance, the Good Samaritan Policy was created to alleviate such concerns and reduce hesitation by Loyola students to seek help.
+At Loyola University Chicago, student safety is our top priority.
+In incidents of crisis or medical emergency, Loyola students are expected to care for themselves and for others in the Loyola community by getting help from appropriate officials even when violations of the Community Standards (i.e. underage drinking) have occured.
+Because the University understands that fear of disciplinary actions or the perception that you are getting your friend in trouble may be a barrier for students calling for help, the Good Samaritan Policy was created to make it easier for students to get emergency assistance for their friends.

 Q. Will I still get in trouble if I am underage and have been drinking if I call for somebody else?